prof-yggdrasil-git/lancer-tactics-modloader/README.md

 # Lancer Tactics Modloader
-A mod loader for [Lancer Tactics](https://wick.itch.io/lancer-tactics), compatible with version v0.6.0.
+A mod loader for [Lancer Tactics](https://wick.itch.io/lancer-tactics), compatible with version v0.7.1.
-- i'm doing hacky updates for 0.7.1, still iterating right now
+- i'm doing hacky updates for 0.7.1, all credit to GavstarB for building the base code
 - i recommend using a second copy of the game folder entirely, and keeping an original copy of any pilots you update to use modded licenses/frames/weapons/core bonuses

 *(Older modloader versions for v0.4.7+ can be found in the* `/old/` *directory)*

 ## Installation
+- Click the green code button and download zip.
-- Download [modloader.zip](https://github.com/GavstarB/lancer-tactics-modloader/blob/main/modloader-v0.6.0.zip) and extract the `modloader` folder.
+- Unzip into the game folder.
-- Place the `modloader` folder and `override.cfg` file in the same directory as your game executable (i.e. `LancerTactics.exe` on Windows).
+- Make sure the `modloader` folder and `override.cfg` file are in the same directory as your game executable (i.e. `LancerTactics.exe` on Windows).
 - Run the Lancer Tactics executable.

 *(To disable the modloader, rename or remove the* `override.cfg` *file)*